Resilient-Labs/complex-api-bootcamp/README.md

 # 📊 Project: Complex API - TV Show Info

-### Goal: Users can enter a tv show to get information on the show.
+### Goal: Users can enter a tv show to fetch and display info from TV Maze's API.
 From that fetch, use the show's ID to fetch and display cast.
-Lastly fetch GIFs of all characters on the show using GIPHY.
+Lastly fetch GIFs of all characters on the show using GIPHY's API.

 **View project in browser:** https://endev-tvshow-complex-api